Reading time: 7 minutes

 6. Notional taxed and unfunded defined benefit contributions

-If you are a member of a defined benefit super fund (including constitutionally protected funds), notional taxed contributions reflecting the increase in your super benefits for the year are considered the equivalent of an employer contribution.
+If you are a member of a taxed defined benefit super fund, notional taxed contributions reflecting the increase in your super benefits for the year are considered the equivalent of an employer contribution.

-7. First Home Super Saver (FHSS) Scheme contributions
+7. First Home Super Saver Scheme (FHSSS) contributions

-If you are saving to buy your first home through the FHSS Scheme, your contributions can be either concessional (before-tax) contributions or after-tax contributions.
+If you are saving to buy your first home through the FHSSS, your contributions can be either concessional (before-tax) or after-tax contributions.

 What is the concessional contributions cap?

-As there are tax benefits in holding savings in your super account, the government places a strict annual cap (or limit) on concessional (before-tax) contributions going into super.
+As there are tax benefits in holding savings in your super account, the government places a strict annual cap (or limit) on concessional (before-tax) contributions.

 The cap applies to the total of all your super accounts across different super funds.

-The concessional contributions cap is indexed and any contributions over this limit are subject to extra tax (see section below).
-From 1 July 2017, the cap is indexed in line with average weekly ordinary time earnings (AWOTE), in increments of $2,500 (rounded down).
+The general concessional contributions cap is indexed and any contributions over this limit are subject to extra tax (see section below).
+The cap is indexed in line with average weekly ordinary time earnings (AWOTE) in increments of $2,500 (rounded down).

-Concessional contributions caps in the current and previous financial years
+General concessional contributions cap in the current and previous financial years

 Source: ATO

-What happens if I exceed my concessional contribution cap?
+What happens if I exceed my concessional contributions cap?

-It’s important to keep track of the amount of your concessional (before-tax) contributions and when they are received by your super fund to avoid going over your concessional contributions cap and potentially paying extra tax.
+It’s important to keep track of the total amount of your concessional (before-tax) contributions each year and when they are received by your super fund.
+If you go over your annual concessional contributions cap you could potentially end up paying extra tax.
+The ATO will issue you with an excess concessional contributions determination and advise you what actions you can take.

 It’s up to you – not your super fund or the ATO – to keep track of all the concessional contributions made by both you and your employer into your super account.